itsmama22-ctrl/iFixGuide/content/posts/app-issues/iphone-notifications-not-working.md

 ---
-title: iPhone Notifications Not Working?
-12 Ways to Fix Missing Alerts
+title: "iPhone Notifications Not Working?
+12 Ways to Fix Missing Alerts"
-description: >-
-  Not getting notifications on iPhone?
-Fix missing alerts, silent notifications, and notification issues with our complete guide.
+description: "Not getting notifications on iPhone?
+Fix missing alerts, silent notifications, and notification issues with our complete guide."
-date: '2025-11-21'
+date: "2025-11-21"
-publishDate: '2025-10-19'
+publishDate: "2025-11-21"
-keywords:
-  - iPhone notifications not working
-  - not getting notifications
-  - iPhone alerts not showing
-  - fix notifications
-  - silent notifications iPhone
+keywords: ["iPhone notifications not working", "not getting notifications", "iPhone alerts not showing", "fix notifications", "silent notifications iPhone"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 Missing important notifications is frustrating.
 This guide fixes all iPhone notification problems.